TobiasVanDyk/Bass-Treble-and-Volume-USB-Controller-with-Keyboard-LEDs/Readme.md

 ### Construction

 Details are given in the photos, schematic and the Fritzing stripboard layouts.
 I used two smaller strip boards - one to house 4 LEDs and the four switches, and the other for a blue volume level direction indicator LED, and a larger stripboard for the micro and the rotary encoder.
-They are connected by a 9 way and two way ribbon cable.
+They are connected with a 9-way ribbon cable.

 <img src="https://github.com/TobiasVanDyk/Bass-Treble-and-Volume-USB-Controller-with-Keyboard-LEDs/blob/master/FinalSch.png" width="712" height="456" />